gcastillo56/com111-class/Portfolio/04-BootstrapShowcase/README.md

 Bootstrap is a very dynamic and responsive library.

 As explained in class this library allows for quick design and implementation given a big list of examples and clear explanation on how to customize them.
-In this exercise you need to implement at least one of these components
+In this exercise you need to implement at least one of each of these components

 - Navbar and/or tabs
 - Accordion